sheercoding/bihash_profiler_vpp/README.md

 # Introduction
-    These tool is using to measure performance of VPP's searching API.
+    These tool is using to measure performance of bihash's searching interface.
 Help users to get better know when and who have the better performance.

 # Measure performance